evidentlyai/evidently/docs/book/input-data/column-mapping.md

 description: How to use column mapping in Evidently.
 ---

-**TL;DR:** Evidently expects a certain dataset structure and input column names.
-You can specify any differences by creating a `ColumnMapping` object.
-It works the same way for Test Suites and Reports.
+Column mapping helps map your input data schema or specify column types.
+For example, to run evaluation on text data, you must specify which columns in your dataset contain texts.
+This allows Evidently to process the input data correctly.

+You can create a `ColumnMapping` object in Python prior to generating a Report or Test Suite or map the columns visually when working in the Evidently platform.

+You only need to map columns that will be used in your evaluations.

 # Default mapping strategy

-Column mapping helps correctly process the input data.

-If the `column_mapping` is not specified or set as `None`, Evidently will use the default mapping strategy.
+If the `column_mapping` is not specified or set as `None`, Evidently will use the default mapping strategy, trying to match the columns automatically.

 **Column types**:
 * All columns with numeric types (np.number) will be treated as Numerical.